jkim-012/service-booking-app/README.md

 - **Update Booking Status:** Members can cancel or complete existing bookings.

 - **Read Booking Details:**
-  - Business owner can read their business’ booking details.
+  - Business owners can read their business’ booking details.
-  - Customer can read their booking details.
+  - Customers can read their booking details.

 - **Read Booking List:**
-  - Business owner can read their business’s booking list.
+  - Business owners can read their business’s booking list.
-  - Customer can read their booking list.
+  - Customers can read their booking list.

 ## 📝 Review Management
-- **Write a Review:** Customer can write a review for the completed booking.
+- **Write a Review:** Customers can write a review for the completed booking.
 They can also rate their review.

 - **Modify Review:** Customers can provide feedback on services and modify their reviews.

 - **Read Review Details:** Anyone can read a review.

-- **Read Businesses’ Review List:** Anyone can read business’ reviews.
+- **Read Businesses’ Review List:** Anyone can read business reviews.

 - **Read Services’ Review List:** Anyone can search reviews by service name.